IQSS/datafest/versioning/02_Github_Desktop.md

 The two moons may make things interesting
 ```
-> **Text Editors:**
-> When creating a plain text document, you will want to use a text editor like TextWrangler (Mac) or NotePad++ (Windows) instead of Microscoft Word or the default text editors.
-You will also want to make sure that you do not save it as Rich Text Format, but as plain text.
-There are a huge number of free and paid text editors available.
-Some of these are very straightforward and simple to use while others have a learning curve and potential uses beyond simple text editing.
-In the long run using a more advanced and extendable text editor like Vim or Emacs may save you time.

 Save the changes to your file and go back to GitHub Desktop.
-You will see that these new lines of text appear.
-This lets us know that GitHub is able to see changes in your file but at the moment these changes haven’t been recorded in an official ‘snapshot’ of your repository.
+You will see that these new lines of text appear; this lets us know that GitHub is able to see changes in your file but at the moment these changes haven’t been recorded in an official ‘snapshot’ of your repository.
 To do this we need to **add** and **commit** our changes.

 <img src="img/git-staging-area.png" width="700" align="center">

+> **Text Editors:**
+>
+> When creating a plain text document, you will want to use a text editor like TextWrangler (Mac) or NotePad++ (Windows) instead of Microscoft Word or the default text editors.
+You will also want to make sure that you save it as plain text.
+There are a [large number of free and paid text editors available](https://en.wikipedia.org/wiki/List_of_text_editors) to choose from.

-In the context of Github Desktop the **add** to place changes in the *staging area* is completely transparent.
-However, it is important to know these terms for a proper understanding of how Git functions.
-You can place several changes in the staging area, and only **commit** when you are ready.
-But, do spend some time thinking about how and if all these changes go together, it might be best to only group a few related changes together in the staging area before the **commit** step.
+In the context of Github Desktop the **add** command to place changes in the *staging area* is transparent to us.
+You can "place/add" several changes in the staging area, and only **commit** when you are ready.

 ### Committing Changes

 A **commit** tells Git that you made some changes which you want to record.
 Though a **commit** seems similar to saving a file, there are different aims behind ‘committing’ changes compared to saving changes. **Commits** take a snapshot of the file at that point and allow you to document information about the changes made to the document.

 To commit changes you must give a summary of the changes and include an optional message.
-It is important that you think carefully about when to make commits, since the advantages of version control taking snapshots of your changes regularly relies on you making commits.
-It is often tempting to just commit changes when you have finished working on a document but this might not reflect when important changes occurred.

 <img src="img/local_change.png" width="700" align="center">

+A useful way to think about commits is as the ‘history’ of your project.
+Each commit records a development or change made to the documents in your repository; the history of the project can be traced by looking at all of the commits.

+* Think carefully about when to make commits, since the advantages of version control rely on taking snapshots of your changes regularly.
+* Make the commits "atomic", i.e. **commit** a few related changes together; this will help if you have to revert back to a specific version/snapshot.
+* Use meaningful **commit summaries** and **messages**, so that your messages/summaries are independently understandable by your collaborators and your future self.

+> **Note about Branches**:
+>
-When you commit you will see ‘commit to master’.
-This refers to the ‘master branch’.
-Within a Git repository it is possible to have multiple ‘branches.’
+> When you commit you will see ‘commit to master’.
+This refers to the **master** branch.
+>
+> Within a Git repository it is possible to have multiple ‘branches’.
 These different branches are essentially different places in which to work.
 Often they are used to test new ideas or work on a particular feature without modifying or "contaminating" the master copy (e.g. production version of a webpage).
-Initially it is not necessary to use the branches feature of GitHub, but you may want to learn to use it in the future, particularly if you want to use GitHub to collaborate on a repository with other people.

-A useful way to think about commits is as the ‘history’ of your document.
-Each commit records a development or change made to the documents in your repository; the history of the document can be traced by looking at all of the commits.
-For this history to be useful later on, either for ourselves or for someone else, it is important that this history is recorded at relevant points.
-Trying to make commits ‘atomic’ is an important consideration.
-What this means is that each commit ‘makes sense’ on its own.
-The changes in the commit and the message are understandable without having to look at surrounding commits.

-> **Commit Messages**: It is important that you use meaningful commit summaries and messages.
-You don't need to write which files were changes, as Git will track that by itself; you should describe changes at a higher level.
-Writing good commit messages requires some prior thought.
-This is especially important when you are working on a collaborative project, as it is especially important that other people can understand your commit messages.
+This feature is very useful when collaborating with others.
+We do not have time to go into this aspect of Version Control today, but we encourage you to explore it further.

 ### Publishing Your Repository

 At the moment we are only recording our changes locally.
-We may be happy to only store our changes locally (it is still important to back our files up) but we may want to upload our repository onto GitHub to make it public or to have it stored outside of our computer (for collaborating/sharing/backing up).
+We may be happy to only store our changes locally, but we may want to upload our repository onto GitHub to make it public or to have it stored outside of our computer (for collaborating/sharing/backing up).

-The process of doing this through GitHub Desktop is straightforward.
-On GitHub desktop you ‘publish’ repositories.
-This will **push** your repository from your computer to the GitHub website and set up a *remote* repository on Github's servers in the process.
+This is straightforward in GitHub Desktop and you do it by "publishing" your repository.
+This will **push** your repository from your computer to the GitHub website, and set up a *remote* repository on Github's servers in the process.

 <img src="img/publish.png" width="700" align="center">